shivashant25/Power-platform-Copilot/Instructions/Labs/LAB-04.md

-# Lab-04: Create a flow using the cloud flows designer with Copilot.
+# Lab-04: Create a flow using the cloud flows designer with Copilot (Read Only).

 ## Task-01: Create a Flow.